This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Vernier and Optical Bevel Protractor”.

 Explanation: The difference between type A and Type B is that type A has a fine adjustment device or acute angle attachment whereas type B is not.
 The scales of all the types of mechanical bevel protractor are graduated either as semicircle marked 0—90—0 with two verniers 180° apart or as a full circle.

-8. What is the dimensions of working edge of stock (length*width) ?
+8. What are the dimensions of working edge of stock (length*width)?

 Explanation: The working edge of the stock is about 90 mm long and 7 mm in thickness.
 It is essential that it’s working edge should be perfectly straight and in case departure is there, it should be in the form of concavity.